Government

 What was the role of Justices of the Peace in Elizabeth I's government?

 Each county had several justices of the peace who kept order.
-They were selected from the gentry and had to enforce laws.
+They were selected from the and had to enforce laws.
 Justices of the peace worked voluntarily but their position held a lot of status.